M: Mario Magisti

 In the mythical world of professional wrestling Mario Magisti was, according to the publicity, "A real full bloodied Italian."
-The reality was, unexpectedly, was quite different.
-He was born in Alexandria, Egypt, not as Mario, but as Edward Patrick Foley, on 19th March, 1903, the son of William, who worked in Alexandria as a storekeeper, and Giusappina.
+The reality was, unexpectedly, quite different.
+He was born in Alexandria, Egypt, not as Mario, but as Edward Patrick Foley.
+Born on 19th March, 1903, the son of William, who worked in Alexandria as a storekeeper, and Giusappina.

 Father William Foley had been born in Leeds, having lived in Egypt for many years and marrying Giusappina in 1902 in Alexandria.
 So at least that added a touch of authenticity to the ring persona.
 Apart from the English and Italian blood Mario also had an Irish grandfather from Listowel in County Kerry.
 Clearly the sort of colourful background that was just made for the world of professional wrestling.

 We first came across Mario in 1932, and in the years that followed found him wrestling big names that included Billy Riley, Jack Atherton, Cab Cashford and Val Cerino, gloriously billed as middleweight champion, sometimes light heavyweight champion, of Italy.
 The provenance of such championship claims remain a mystery, and we are no less sceptical of the alleged unbeaten tour of the USA.
 But this is professional wrestling, where championship claims and earlier exploits count for little.
 What mattered then, as now, was the impact a wrestler had on the paying punters.
 And Mario had impact.